pharo-ai/linear-models-posts/understanding-linear-regression.md

 <img src="img/GradientDescent.png" width="500"/>

-To jump efficiently we will use a **learning rate**.
+To jump efficiently we will use a **learning rate** $  \alpha $ .
 It is a number that typically is between 1e-6 and 1.
 The learning rate will help us to control the speed of the jumping.

 As we said before, we need to use the negative of the partial derivative.
 The derivative will tell us where to climb the most the curve, the negative where to descend the most.